Watch our Pro Shop Talk about ceramic grain sandpaper with Pat Parker, Norton Abrasives. Get all the details about Norton Mesh Power and Norton Blaze.

 While many floor guys have adopted these new products, many don’t take a hard look at the sanding process.
 If you’re using an older type of sandpaper, you could be missing out on the benefits of your newer products.
 The performance of your high-tech machine or finish could be held back by your old sandpaper.

-With 100% ceramic sandpaper, you will have a far more consistent and minimal scratch in the floor than traditional or ceramic blend sandpapers (ones that combine ceramic grain with a lesser grain silicon carbide or aluminum oxide).
+With 100% ceramic sandpaper, you will have a far more consistent and minimal scratch in the floor than traditional or ceramic blend sandpapers.
+Ceramic blend papers combine ceramic grain with a lesser grain silicon carbide or aluminum oxide.
 The benefits of ceramic are a trifecta of sorts: cut rate, longevity, and scratch pattern.

 Why are installers switching to ceramic grain sandpaper?

 In Norton’s perspective, once contractors try their workhorse product, Red Heat, they can see the difference and want to make it their system.

 This is their fastest growing category of sandpaper, especially with the growing popularity of multi-head equipment.
 Norton supplies every type of paper for any type of floor sanding equipment, from belts to hook and loop discs.

 What type of installations are ceramic sandpaper good for?

 Each family of Norton’s sandpaper has a different grain pattern for different applications.
 We are going to focus on Norton’s Blaze Plus, Blaze X, and Mesh Power products.